cucumber/docs/content/docs/guides/parallel-execution.md

 # CLI

 {{% block "java,kotlin" %}}
-The `Main class` in the `cucumber.api.cli package` is used to execute the feature files.
+The `Main class` in the `io.cucumber.core.cli package` is used to execute the feature files.
 You can run this class directly from the command line; in that case, there is no need to create any runner class.
 The usage options for this class are mentioned [here](https://github.com/cucumber/cucumber-jvm/blob/v4.0.0/core/src/main/resources/cucumber/api/cli/USAGE.txt).
 The `--threads` option needs to be set to a value **greater than 1** to run in parallel.
 When the parallel mode is used, the scenarios and rows in a scenario outline will be run in multiple threads.

 Follow the steps below to **execute the command from a terminal**.